Clinics & Services

 Prevention is better than cure.
 We take every opportunity to check on our patients’ health and offer advice on healthy living.
 We also offer a full range of special health promotion clinics by appointment with our practice nurses.

 We offer a range of minor surgical procedures, which can be performed in our treatment rooms by the Doctors with the help of our Practice Nurses.
-This may often save an unnecessary visit to the
+This may often save an unnecessary visit to hospital.

 NHS e-Referral Service

 The NHS e-Referral Service has replaces the Choose and Book system.
 When you and your GP agree that you need to see a specialist you will be able to choose from a list of hospitals or clinics.
 You will also be able to choose the date and time of your appointment.
 For further information please CLICK HERE.

 We provide physiotherapy services directly to our patients as a NHS service.
 Our Physiotherapist holds sessions to treat and advise patients.
 Initial contact follows an appointment with the Doctor.